itsmingjie/plume/README.md

 ```

 # Contributing
-Contributions to Quill are welcome and appreciated!
+Contributions to Plume are welcome and appreciated!
 Please take a look at [`CONTRIBUTING.md`][contribute] first.

-# Feedback / Questions
-If you have any questions about this software, please contact [quill@hackmit.org][email].

 # License
 Copyright (c) 2015-2016 Edwin Zhang (https://github.com/ehzhang).
 Released under AGPLv3.
 See [`LICENSE.txt`][license] for details.